Konamiman/MSX2-Technical-Handbook/md/Appendix6.md

   * b6: lightpen
   * b7: CLOCK-IC (only on MSX2)

-  Bits to void the conflict between internal I/O devices or those connected by cartridge.
+  Bits to avoid the conflict between internal I/O devices or those connected by cartridge.
 The bits can disable the internal devices.
 When BIOS is initialised, internal devices are valid if no external devices are connected.
 Applications may not write to or read from here.

-* **F8H**: colour bus I/O
+* **F6H**: colour bus I/O

 * **F7H**: A/V control
   * b0: audio R - mixing ON (write)